piulin/pegjs-ssc-parser/README.md

 ```
 where `songsFolderPath` is the path containing all the songs with its associated SSC files.
 Another files can be present but they will be disregarded.

 To run this utility make sure to have the modules `glob` and `pegjs` installed in your system.
-You can use `npm` to do so.
+You can use `npm install` to do so.

 ## License